 CONTRACTS AND LOANS WITH DIRECTORS AND OFFICERS

 CONTRACTS WITH DIRECTORS AND OFFICERS.
-No director or officer of this Corporation, nor any other corporation, firm, association, or other entity in which one or more of this Corporation’s directors or officers are directors or have a material financial interest, shall be interested, directly or indirectly, in any contract or other transaction with this Corporation, if (i) the material facts regarding such director’s or officer’s financial interest in such contract or transaction and/or regarding such common directorship, officership, or financial interest are fully disclosed in good faith or are known to all directors prior to consideration by the National Board of such contract or transaction; (ii) such contract or transaction is authorized in good faith by a majority vote of the National Board by a vote sufficient for that purpose without counting the vote or votes of such interested director(s); and (iii) the transaction is fair and reasonable to this Corporation at the time the transaction is authorized, approved or ratified.
+No director or officer of this Corporation, nor any other corporation, firm, association, or other entity in which one or more of this Corporation’s directors or officers are directors or have a material financial interest, shall be interested, directly or indirectly, in any contract or other transaction with this Corporation, if (i) the material facts regarding such director’s or officer’s financial interest in such contract or transaction and/or regarding such common directorship, officer-ship, or financial interest are fully disclosed in good faith or are known to all directors prior to consideration by the National Board of such contract or transaction; (ii) such contract or transaction is authorized in good faith by a majority vote of the National Board by a vote sufficient for that purpose without counting the vote or votes of such interested director(s); and (iii) the transaction is fair and reasonable to this Corporation at the time the transaction is authorized, approved or ratified.

 LOANS TO DIRECTORS AND OFFICERS.
 The Corporation shall not make any loan of money or property to or guarantee the obligation of any chapter, director or officer, unless the National Board determines that the loan or guaranty may reasonably be expected to benefit the Corporation and the transaction otherwise complies with Nonprofit Law Section 7236.
 Notwithstanding the preceding sentence, the Corporation may advance money to a chapter, director or officer of the Corporation for expenses reasonably anticipated to be incurred in the performance of the duties of such director or officer, provided that in the absence of such advance such director or officer would be entitled to be reimbursed for such expenses by the Corporation.